 Adadelta is a more robust extension of Adagrad that adapts learning rates based on a moving window of gradient updates, instead of accumulating all past gradients.
 This way, Adadelta continues learning even when many updates have been done.
 Compared to Adagrad, in the original version of Adadelta you don't have to set an initial learning rate.
-In this version, initial learning rate can be set, as in most other Keras optimizers.
+In this version, the initial learning rate can be set, as in most other Keras optimizers.

 Tensoror a floating point value.
 The decay rate.

 "clipnorm"(float) clips gradients by norm and represents the maximum norm of each parameter;